tobimori/kirby-baukasten/.github/README.md

 # Kirby Baukasten

-An opinionated, supercharged version of the Kirby Plainkit used internally at [coralic](https://coralic.com) for our clients' sites, with preconfigured tooling and plugins.
+An opinionated, supercharged version of the Kirby Plainkit used internally at Love & Kindness for our clients' sites, with preconfigured tooling and plugins.

 ## Requirements